 2. There’s no mechanism in Bayh-Dole for such an assignment requirement.
 Bayh-Dole concerns “subject inventions”–this is a new category of invention in patent law.
 A subject invention is one that is already owned by the contractor.
 If NIST proposes that contractors must require the assignment of subject inventions, then it’s proposing a redundant rule, because contractors already own subject inventions.
 Again, re-read that bit from the Supreme Court just quoted.
 If NIST wants to require assignment of inventions other than subject inventions, well, that’s outside the scope of Bayh-Dole.

 3. Inserting a requirement that contractors require assignment of inventions (subject or otherwise) creates new executive branch patent policy outside of Bayh-Dole.
-The point of Bayh-Dole was to replace executive branch patent policy with a statute embedded in federal patent law.
+The point of Bayh-Dole was to replace executive branch patent policy and various statutes with special requirements with a “uniform” statute embedded in federal patent law that established the authority and limits of federal government interest in inventions made in projects with federal support.
 If the purpose of Bayh-Dole was simply to do away with individual agencies constructing their own interpretations of executive branch patent policy, then Bayh-Dole could be simple–just reduce it to 35 USC 206 and 210 and let NIST make up everything else on its own.